MajidHaghparast/MSE/projects/readme.md

 # **Projects**
-📌 *Here is the instructions for projects*
+📌 *Here we will provide list of example projects for the course*